 God knocked on the door of my heart one day.
 I treated Him like a door-to-door salesman, “Yes, what is it?”
 He started talking to me about fasting.
 I tried to tell Him I wasn’t interested, but He was persistent.

 I couldn’t believe what He responded!
 Do you want to know what it is?
 Brace yourself.

 I didn’t exactly rush to the throne room to get a clear answer on how long; I threw a temper tantrum instead.
-I kept telling myself it might only be for a few days just to make myself feel better.
+In all honesty, I kept telling myself it might only be for a few days just to make myself feel better.